callstack/timezone-hermes-fix/README.md

 ## Made with ❤️ at Callstack

-`timezone-hermes-fix` is an open source project and will always remain free to use.
+`@callstack/timezone-hermes-fix` is an open source project and will always remain free to use.
 If you think it's cool, please star it 🌟.
 Callstack is a group of React and React Native geeks, contact us at hello@callstack.com if you need any help with these or just want to say hi!